TechWithOmid/two/README.md

 use react.js or vue.js for frontend
 database roadmap is here

+### Using in local
+for using the project in local we need to change env for setting module that defined by django admin like this: for production: export DJANGO_SETTINGS_MODULE="two.settings"

+for development:
+export DJANGO_SETTINGS_MODULE="two.settings.dev"

 ## TODO
 - [ ] Reactify/Vueify the project
 - [ ] Add Drf